-3. Also notes with appreciation the progress made towards the implementation of its resolution 43/17 as described in the report of the United Nations High Commissioner for Human Rights, and encourages regional organizations to continue to enhance their cooperation with the United Nations and among themselves;
+3. Also notes with appreciation the progress made towards the implementation of its resolution 52/15 as described in the report of the United Nations High Commissioner for Human Rights, and encourages regional organizations to continue to enhance their cooperation with the United Nations and among themselves;

-4. Welcomes the report of the High Commissioner on the workshop on regional arrangements for the promotion and protection of human rights, held on 18 and 19 October 2022 in Geneva;
+4. Welcomes the report of the High Commissioner on the triennial workshop on regional organizations for the promotion and protection of human rights, held on 29 and 30 September 2025 in Geneva;

-5. Also welcomes the holding of the annual meetings of focal points for cooperation between United Nations and regional human rights organizations, and takes note with appreciation of their outcomes;
+5. Also welcomes the holding of the annual meetings of focal points for cooperation between United Nations and regional human rights organizations, and takes note with appreciation of their outcomes, and requests that these meetings henceforth be held virtually, with one in-person meeting convened to coincide with the triennial workshop;

 6. Further welcomes the dedicated fellowship programme for the staff members of regional human rights organizations to gain experience in the United Nations human rights system and to enhance capacity-building and cooperation among them;